nocomments

 • Request that someone be informed of your location.

-• If you don’t speak or understand English, you’ll need an interpreter.
+• You’ll need an interpreter if you don’t speak or understand English.

-• If you’re deaf or have other auditory difficulties, you may need assistance with communicating.
+• If you’re deaf or have other auditory difficulties, you may need communication assistance.

 • If you are sick, seek medical attention.